rasmusab/officialcocktails/officialcocktails.com/content/cocktails/aviation.md

 - Strain carefully.
 Once you've shaken your Aviation cocktail, strain it through a fine mesh strainer to remove any ice chips or pulp from the lemon juice.
 This will help give your drink a smooth, velvety texture.
 - Garnish with a cherry.
 A classic Aviation is traditionally garnished with a Luxardo cherry, which adds a sweet and slightly bitter note to the drink.
 You can also add a lemon twist for a bit of extra citrus flavor.

-## Alcohol-free alternative to a Aviation
+## Alcohol-free alternative to the Aviation

 An alcohol-free alternative to the Aviation cocktail could be a mocktail made with lavender syrup, fresh lemon juice, and sparkling water.